melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 We can always make this number bigger later and restart the jobs if we want things to go longer.

-Since we might want to see a bit more data in this short example we will also change more lines in the **sim_production.conf** file:
+For this short example we will also change more lines in the **sim_production.conf** file:

 ```
-restartfreq     250000
+restartfreq     2500
-dcdfreq         50000
+dcdfreq         5000
-xstFreq         50000
+xstFreq         5000
-outputEnergies  50000
+outputEnergies  5000
-outputPressure  50000
+outputPressure  5000
-outputTiming    50000
+outputTiming    5000
 ```

 to: